Meal Planning for Managing Your Diabetes

 Grains provide the body with energy, vitamins, minerals, and fiber.
 Although filled with carbohydrates that raise blood sugar levels, grains are essential to a healthy diet.
 Grains are divided into 2 subgroups: whole grains and refined grains.
 Whole grains contain fiber and have less of an effect on blood sugar levels, compared to refined grains.
 Examples of grains include:

 Fruit can provide energy, vitamins, minerals, and fiber.
 Fruit also contains natural sugars, which can raise blood sugar levels.
 How and when to eat fruit or drink fruit juices for a person with diabetes is very specific to that person.
 Certain fruits can affect blood sugar levels differently in different people.
-You may need to experiment to determine how a certain fruit affects your blood sugar.
+Even 100% fruit juice can raise blood sugar levels very quickly.
+This is because it doesn't contain the fiber found in whole fruit.
+You may need to experiment to find how a certain fruit affects your blood sugar.

 |Milk and yogurt||